Sandpaper is a key tool in the process of removing paint from wood.

 2- Coarse Sandpaper

-It can also be used to take the wood primer off, which is often used as the base coat before painting the wood.
+It can also take the wood primer off, often used as the base coat before painting the wood.

 Coarse sandpaper is often used with a power sander tool like a belt sander.